How to write a heartfelt eulogy

+It is personal, specific, and it elicits emotion—anything from laughter to tears.
 There is no set way to structure your eulogy, and no one-size-fits-all answer as to length.
 However, there are some best practices you can keep in mind as you write, edit, and re-read your work.

 Keep the language conversational and clear; avoid complicating an already difficult moment by attempting to sound poetic or “deep.”
 It can also be helpful to identify moments to pause in the speech, whether for laughter or tears.
 These can be your touchstones, a place to regroup when delivering the eulogy.